 # tail opt/slapos/log/slapos-node-software.log -f

 This can be done using a Firewall with NAT traversal or using Socat.
-We will use Socat, a relay for bidirectional data transfer between two independent data channels.
+Socat is a relay for bidirectional data transfer between two independent data channels.
 Data channels can be files, pipes, devices (terminal or modem, etc.), or sockets (Unix, IP4, IP6 - raw, UDP, TCP), etc. For more information, please refer to the Free Software Directory).

 Then call Socat: